 - Add the squid, season and stir.
 The squid should take about 10 minutes to cook.
 Turn the heat off.

 - With the heat off, add the rice.
 Stir and get everything incorporated together.
 Now, we want all the flavors to combine.
-Let it sit for at least 30 minutes.

 - Heat the fish broth withthe cuttlefish ink.
 Stir constantly until the ink is mixed well with the liquid.
 You can also add a pich if saffron (optional).